CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 The implementation meets the requirement of deleting tasks.

 ### Implementation of EditTask_Click:
+The code includes an "Edit" button that is enabled when a task is selected in the list box.
+When the button is clicked, the code opens a dialog box (EditTaskDialog.ShowDialog) to edit the selected task's title, description, and due date.
+If a valid task object is returned from the dialog, the selected task is updated with the edited values.

+The code meets this requirement by checking for a selected task, calling the ShowDialog method to open the dialog box for editing, and updating the task if a valid edited task is returned.

 ### Implementation of Filters
+The code provides two radio buttons, "All Tasks" and "Incomplete Tasks," for filtering the displayed tasks.
+When a radio button is checked, the code updates the list box's ItemsSource property to display either all tasks or only the incomplete tasks.

+The code fulfills this requirement by handling the radio button's Checked event and updating the ItemsSource property of the list box accordingly.

+### Implemetation of display
+The code binds the tasks collection to the list box's item template, displaying each task's title, description, due date, and completion status.
+Users can mark tasks as completed by checking the corresponding checkbox.

+The code meets this requirement by defining an item template in XAML and binding the tasks collection to the list box.

 ### Implementation of Task class
 The Task class represents a single task and implements the INotifyPropertyChanged interface.
 It includes properties for Title, Description, DueDate, and Completed.

+Overall, the provided code satisfies the requirements previously given.
+It allows users to add, edit, and delete tasks, as well as filter and display tasks based on their completion status.
+The tasks are displayed in a list box, and the code ensures that changes to the tasks are reflected in the UI through data binding.